 Training requirements for library technicians vary widely, ranging from a high school diploma to specialized postsecondary training.
 Some employers only hire individuals who have library work experience or college training related to libraries; others train inexperienced workers on the job.

-For information about education for Library Technicians, please visit:
+For information about education for Library Technicians, as well as other positions within the library, please visit: